-Couple of days back, ISRO had announced its decision to transfer the technology to make portable medical oxygen concentrators developed by VSSC.
+A couple of days back, ISRO announced its decision to transfer the technology to make portable medical oxygen concentrators developed by VSSC.

 The device enhances the oxygen gas content by selectively separating the nitrogen gas from ambient air through Pressure Swing Adsorption (PSA), ISRO said.

-‘Shwaas’ is capable of supplying enriched oxygen continuously at 10 litres per minute (LPM) adequate for two patients at a time.
+‘Shwaas’ is capable of supplying enriched oxygen continuously at 10 liters per minute (LPM), adequate for two patients at a time.

-According to the ISRO, the 600 W device operates at a voltage of 220 V/50 Hz, has a controllable oxygen flow of 0.5-10 LPM, has two oxygen outlets, oxygen concentration of 82 per cent and 95 per cent normal at a pressure of 50-80 kPa.
+According to the ISRO, the 600 W device operates at a voltage of 220 V/50 Hz, has a controllable oxygen flow of 0.5-10 LPM, and has two oxygen outlets, an oxygen concentration of 82 percent and 95 percent normal at a pressure of 50-80 kPa.